dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/vignette_qap.rst

 Nonlinear Model
 ---------------

-D-Wave's NL solver can efficiently encode a QAP problem by taking advantage of a :meth:`~dwave.optimization.model.Model.list` variable that encodes an ordering of the facility placements.
+D-Wave's nonlinear solver can efficiently encode a QAP problem by taking advantage of a :meth:`~dwave.optimization.model.Model.list` variable that encodes an ordering of the facility placements.
 This variable eliminates the need for both the quadratic number of binary variables representing facility